4 Ages of CAD ERP data integration…

 - Business process

-The secret lies in the Agni Link Configuration, a database that contains a complete description of the data objects mapped in the integration process, as well as a comprehensive set of properties and behaviors that can be customized at any time by customers and their end-users.
+The secret lies in the Agni Link Integration File, a database that contains a complete description of the data objects mapped in the integration process, as well as a comprehensive set of business and data transformation rules that can be customized at any time by customers and their end-users.

 It was time, as an Agni Link customer put it, that someone finally understood this!